wj01011/wendy-foodproject1/README.md

 3. Drop down menu for different local cuisines.
 4. Videos and images uploaded by the users that have been to the local eateries and share their review/experience

-5. Social media share feed
-6. Earn points for discounts
-7. Database to keep track of user's account
+5. Database to keep track of user's account

 #### Stretch Goals
 1. Allow user to add their credit card and buy e-Giftcard to send to friends
 2. Add traveling info for users to learn about the origin of food and cultures
+3. Social media share feed
+4. Earn points for discounts

 ### Functional Requirement
 #### use Cases